SumoLogic/sumologic-cloudfoundry-nozzle/README.md

 Flags:  (See run command, in this document, for syntax of flags) --help                              Show context-sensitive help (also try --help-long and --help-man).
---api-endpoint=                     CF API Endpoint --sumo-endpoint=                    SUMO-ENDPOINT Complete URL for the endpoint, copied from the Sumo Logic HTTP Source configuration
+--api_endpoint=                     CF API Endpoint --sumo_endpoint=                    SUMO-ENDPOINT Complete URL for the endpoint, copied from the Sumo Logic HTTP Source configuration
---subscription-id="firehose"        Cloud Foundry ID for the subscription.
+--subscription_id="firehose"        Cloud Foundry ID for the subscription.
---cloudfoundry-user=                Cloud Foundry User --cloudfoundry-password=            Cloud Foundry Password --events="LogMessage"               Comma separated list of events you would like.
+--cloudfoundry_user=                Cloud Foundry User --cloudfoundry_password=            Cloud Foundry Password --events="LogMessage"               Comma separated list of events you would like.
 Valid options are ContainerMetric, CounterEvent, Error, HttpStart, HttpStartStop,
                                     HttpStop, LogMessage, ValueMetric
---skip-ssl-validation               Skip SSL validation (to allow things like self-signed certs).
+--skip_ssl_validation               Skip SSL validation (to allow things like self-signed certs).
 Do not set to true in production
---nozzle-polling-period=15s         How frequently this Nozzle polls the CF Firehose for data --log-events-batch-size=500         When number of messages in the buffer is equal to this flag, send those to Sumo Logic --sumo-post-minimum-delay=2000ms    Minimum time between HTTP POST to Sumo Logic --sumo-category=""                  This value overrides the default 'Source Category' associated with the configured Sumo Logic HTTP Source
+--nozzle_polling_period=15s         How frequently this Nozzle polls the CF Firehose for data --log_events_batch_size=500         When number of messages in the buffer is equal to this flag, send those to Sumo Logic --sumo_post_minimum_delay=2000ms    Minimum time between HTTP POST to Sumo Logic --sumo_category=""                  This value overrides the default 'Source Category' associated with the configured Sumo Logic HTTP Source
---sumo-name=""                      This value overrides the default 'Source Name' associated with the configured Sumo Logic HTTP Source
+--sumo_name=""                      This value overrides the default 'Source Name' associated with the configured Sumo Logic HTTP Source
---sumo-host=""                      This value overrides the default 'Source Host' associated with the configured Sumo Logic HTTP Source
+--sumo_host=""                      This value overrides the default 'Source Host' associated with the configured Sumo Logic HTTP Source
---verbose-log-messages              Enable Verbose in 'LogMessage' Event.
+--verbose_log_messages              Enable Verbose in 'LogMessage' Event.
 If this flag is NOT present, the LogMessage will contain ONLY the fields: tiemstamp, cf_app_guid, Msg
---custom-metadata=""                Use this flag for addingCustom Metadata to the JSON (key1:value1,key2:value2, etc...)
+--custom_metadata=""                Use this flag for addingCustom Metadata to the JSON (key1:value1,key2:value2, etc...)
---include-only-matching-filter=""   Adds an 'Include only' filter to Events content (key1:value1,key2:value2, etc...)
+--include_only_matching_filter=""   Adds an 'Include only' filter to Events content (key1:value1,key2:value2, etc...)
---exclude-always-matching-filter="" Adds an 'Exclude always' filter to Events content (key1:value1,key2:value2, etc...)
+--exclude_always_matching_filter="" Adds an 'Exclude always' filter to Events content (key1:value1,key2:value2, etc...)
 --version                           Show application version.
 ```